ai2cm/fv3core/README.md

       pass with higher relative error if the absolute error is very small

 For ParallelTranslate objects:
-  - inputs and outputs are defined at the class level, and these include metadata such as the "name" (e.g. understandable name for the symbol), dimensions, units and n_halo(numb er of halo lines)
+  - Inputs and outputs are defined at the class level, and these include metadata such as the "name" (e.g. understandable name for the symbol), dimensions, units and n_halo(numb er of halo lines)
   - Both `compute_sequential` and `compute_parallel` methods may be defined, where a mock